 Student Learning Assessment at GSU

 GSU assesses student learning on an annual basis in all undergraduate, graduate, and professional degree programs as well as in the General Education (core curriculum) program.
-Faculty play a central role in all aspects of the assessment process: the establishment of student learning outcomes, the development of assessment plans, the conduct of assessment at the program level, assessment reporting, and the review of assessment reports, and the use of assessment findings to improve educational programs.
+Faculty play a central role in all aspects of the assessment process: the establishment of student learning outcomes, the development of assessment plans, the implementation of those plans, assessment reporting, and the review of assessment reports, and the use of assessment findings to improve educational programs.

 The assessment process begins at the department level.
 Each department designates an assessment reporter for each degree program; assessment reporters are also designated for the core curriculum in those departments that contribute to the General Education program.
 The reporters are responsible for ensuring that assessment is conducted in each program, collecting the findings of the assessments, coordinating faculty discussion and decisionmaking with regard to the assessment process and findings, and submitting an annual assessment report for each program.

 Overall responsibility for assessment at GSU lies with the Committee on Academic Programs (CAP) of the University Senate.
 The CAP has established two faculty sub-committees to oversee the assessment process: the Undergraduate Assessment Committee (UAC) and the Graduate Assessment Committee (GAC).